IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### format
 The specific media type (often called a MIME type) of a content resource, for example "image/jpeg".
 This is important for distinguishing text in XML from plain text, for example.
+The value _MUST_ be a string.

  * A content resource _MAY_ have exactly one format, and if so, it _MUST_ be the value of the `Content-Type` header returned when the resource is dereferenced.
  * Other resource types _MUST NOT_ have a format.

-This is different to the `formats` property in the [Image API][image-api], which gives the extension to use within that API.
+Note that this is different to the `formats` property in the [Image API][image-api], which gives the extension to use within that API.
 It would be inappropriate to use in this case, as `format` can be used with any content resource, not just images.

 ``` json-doc
 {"format": "image/jpeg"}
 ```

 ##### height
 The height of a Canvas or content resource.
 For content resources, the value is in pixels.
 For Canvases, the value does not have a unit.
 In combination with the width, it conveys an aspect ratio for the space in which content resources are located.
+The value _MUST_ be either an integer or a float.

  * A Canvas _SHOULD_ have exactly one height, and _MUST NOT_ have more than one.
 If it has a height, it _MUST_ also have a width.
  * Content resources _MAY_ have exactly one height, given in pixels, if appropriate.